 We're a great bunch of ambitious, inquisitive, forward-thinking, down to earth tech PR geeks

 With nearly 20 years of experience in the B2B technology PR and marketing space, Rich has worked with some of the world’s largest tech companies and most interesting challenger brands.

 After cutting his teeth in mobile, where he claims to have influenced Iraq’s choice of communications technology, Rich has also worked extensively across the enterprise tech and fintech industries.
 He’s a member of the PRCA’s PR and Communications Council and loves judging PR and marketing awards.

 Outside of work, Rich laments his failed wakeboarding career and has developed an almost unhealthy obsession with running.

 Paul has worked in technology PR and integrated communications for more than fifteen years.
-He currently has responsibility for ensuring the successful delivery of client services spanning all CCgroup’s technology specialisms.
+He currently has responsibility for ensuring the successful delivery of client services spanning all CCgroup’s technology specialisms as well as heading up the Mobile & Telecoms team.
 Paul is focused towards sustaining high levels of client satisfaction and tenure.

 Outside of work, Paul spends most of his free time helping to raise a young family, trying to stay fit and justifying the ongoing failure of his favourite football and rugby teams.

 Aisling is currently on maternity leave and will be back with us again in September.

 Diane is a B2B technology communications expert whose work has encompassed strategic client counsel, message development, public relations strategy and media relations, thought leadership strategy, marketing communications planning and creation, brand building, investor and M&A communications, and executive communications.